unfoldadmin/django-unfold/README.md

 ### Overriding template

 Create `templates/admin/index.html` in your project and paste the base template below into it.
 By default, all your custom styles here are not compiled because CSS classes are located in your specific project.
-Here it is needed to set up the Tailwind for your project and all requried instructions are located in [Project Level Tailwind Stylesheet](#project-level-tailwind-stylesheet) chapter.
+Here it is needed to set up the Tailwind for your project and all required instructions are located in [Project Level Tailwind Stylesheet](#project-level-tailwind-stylesheet) chapter.

 ```html+django
 {% extends 'unfold/layouts/base_simple.html' %}